 Show Up Where Decisions Happen

 LinkedIn, for example, often works well for B2B niches.
-Google search captures intent.
+Google search captures high-intent buyers.
 Forums and niche communities can be goldmines if approached correctly.

 Don’t Ignore Follow-Ups